The Insolvency Framework

 IBC expressly prefers resolution over liquidation.
 The Statement of Objects and Reasons to the IBC states that maximising the value of assets and promoting entrepreneurship are primary goals — liquidation is a last resort.
 However, from a secured creditor's perspective, whether a resolution plan produces a better outcome than liquidation depends entirely on the facts: the quality of the resolution plan, the recovery percentage offered to financial creditors, and the likely realisable value of the corporate debtor's assets in a liquidation scenario.

 The Supreme Court in Committee of Creditors of Essar Steel v.
-Satish Kumar Gupta (2019) confirmed that the CoC has commercial wisdom in deciding whether to accept a resolution plan, and NCLT cannot substitute its own commercial judgment for the CoC's decision.
+Satish Kumar Gupta (2020) 8 SCC 531 confirmed that the CoC has commercial wisdom in deciding whether to accept a resolution plan and how the proceeds are distributed among creditors — secured and unsecured creditors may be treated differently by the CoC — and NCLT cannot substitute its own commercial judgment for the CoC's decision.
 However, NCLT must confirm that the plan complies with Section 30(2) — including the minimum liquidation-value floor for dissenting creditors — before the plan binds all creditors.

 Multi-Track Recovery